DrewThomasson/ebook2audiobookXTTS/README.md

 Navigate to the script's directory in the terminal and execute one of the following commands:
 If you have any trouble getting it to run in Windows then it should run fine in WSL2

+## For an easy Gradio web-based Interface

+This script creates a web app using Gradio to convert eBooks into audiobooks with a custom model.

+1. **Run the Script**:
+    ```bash
+    python custom_model_ebook2audiobookXTTS_gradio.py
+    ```

+2. **Open the Web App**: After running the script, you'll see a URL in the terminal.
+Click on this URL to use the web app and convert eBooks into audiobooks.

-Basic Usage: ALL PARAMETERS ARE MANDATORY WHEN CALLED THE SCRIPT
+### Basic Usage: ALL PARAMETERS ARE MANDATORY WHEN CALLED THE SCRIPT

 ```bash
 python ebook2audiobook.py <path_to_ebook_file> [path_to_voice_file] [language_code]